Exabyte-io/documentation/docs/tutorials/ml/train-ml-model.md

 ## Targets

-In [this other tutorial](predict-ml-properties.md), we explain how the model trained with the above materials can be used to predict the band-gap of another similar composition, consisting in Si4Ge12.
+In [this other tutorial](predict-ml-properties.md), we explain how the model trained with the above materials can be used to predict the band-gap of another similar target composition, consisting in Si4Ge12.

 ## Steps